divijghose/firedrake/Firedrake-meeting-2021-01-20.md

 Apologies:

-## Loopy people are on board for the sprint
+## SV: Loopy people are on board for the sprint

 ## Merge PRs: